ignc-research/arena-tools/README.md

 1. Map Generator is a tool to generate random ROS maps.
-Firstly select map generator in the *arena-tools* menue.
+Firstly select map generator in the *arena-tools* menu.
 Or run `python MapGenerator.py`

 > **NOTE:**
 >- Maps can be either an indoor or an outdoor type map.
 For **indoor** maps you can adjust the **Corridor With** and number of **Iterations**.
 For **outdoor** maps you can adjust the number of **Obstacles** and the **Obstacle Extra Radius**.
 >- Generate maps in bulk by setting **Number of Maps**
 >- Each map will be saved in its own folder.
 Folders will be named like "map[number]". [number] will be incremented starting from the highest number that already exists in the folder, so as not to overwrite any existing maps.

+2. If you want to create a Gazebo world from this map, see our documentation [here](map_to_gazebo/map_to_gazebo.md)